Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I'm trying to find it here.
-It was called The Great Patriot Boycott Book, which is a list of 116 woke companies.
+It was called The Great Patriot here we go the great patriot Boycott Book, which is a list of 116 woke companies.
 And we went and we told Americans to stop buying from them.
-And I'm proud to say we were at the forefront of the Disney boycott and that really took a whole lot of their a market cap down as well as a bunch of other companies.
+And I'm proud to say we were at the forefront of the Disney boycott and that really took a whole lot of their a market cap down as as well as a bunch of other companies.
 But then we wrote the great Patriot Bicop book.
 This is America's most patriotic companies.
 Now you know how to put you guys then.
-I want to put you in there.
+I would have put you in there.
 So maybe we need to do a third edition and i put you guys there.
 President Trump endorsed the book.
 He found out about it.
-It's really cool. um And we're looking for companies that stand for American values and the principles of Americanism.
-And
+It was really cool. um And we're looking for companies that stand for American values and the principles of Americanism.

 Speaker